Periphanes/100DaysofCode/README.md

 # 100DaysofCode
 My Code for 100 Days of Code challenge\
-Some earlier days may be skipped for triviality
+Some earlier days may be skipped because of triviality\
+Started December 12th 2020 ~